truongd8593/mfix/USER_GUIDE.md

 Other advanced options that can be selected include:

  - Momentum formulation (Model a, Model B, Jackson, or Ishii)
- - Subgrid model (only available with TFM, Wen-Yu drag model, etc...)
+ - Sub-grid model (only available with TFM, Wen-Yu drag model, etc...)
- - Subgird filter size
+ - Sub-gird filter size
- - Subgrid wall correction
+ - Sub-grid wall correction

 ### Geometry

 The Geometry pane allows the specification of the model geometry.
 This includes specifying the domain extents (xmin, xmax, ymin, ymax, zmin, zmax) and 2D/3D selection.
-If there is complex geometry, the "Autosize" button can automatically set the extents to encompass the geometry.
+If there is complex geometry, the "Auto-size" button can automatically set the extents to encompass the geometry.

 The geometry section provides tools for adding, applying filters, using automated wizards to create and copy geometry, remove, copy, and perform Boolean